Navigating the IRB while Conducting Research in Your Teaching Practice

 What is the IRB?

 The purpose of the Institutional Review Board (IRB) is to ensure that research involving human subjects is carried out ethically and to standard of federal regulations.
-The IRB:
+Some of the things the IRB looks at include:

 • Independently evaluates the risks and benefits of proposed research and makes sure the risk is minimal